unicef/publicgoods-toolkit/introduction.md

 to receive a copy of the software and all open-source rights to run, copy, modify, and distribute it.

+[TODO: recommendations around licenses per what kind of/with whom collaborations you're aiming to create]

 ## DPGs Are About Collaboration, Not Licenses

 This module contains a lot of material about licenses, and any